jteng2/CSE-403-RecipeCart/developer_manual.md

+# Developer Manual

-# How to obtain the source code
+## How to obtain the source code
 All source code for RecipeCart is located in this repository.
-The `backend-general` branch contains newer changes in the backend that have yet to be merged into the `main` branch.

-# The layout of your directory structure.
+## The layout of your directory structure.
 The README.md file contains information on the directory structure of this repository, in the "Repository Layout" section.

-# How to build the software.
+## How to build the software.
 The README.md file contains steps and information for building (both the frontend and backend of) this software, in the "Building the System" section.

-# How to test the software.
+## How to test the software.
 The README.md file contains steps and information for testing (both the frontend and backend of) this software, in the "Testing the System" section.

-# How to add new tests
+## How to add new tests
 ### Backend
 The backend is tested via JUnit unit tests.
 These tests are located in the `src/test` directory.